 • Always show your cat love and support, spend lots of time with them as they will see this as protection.

 • Try feline natural remedies.
-Some advertised items that stop unwanted cat behaviour actually help your cat to relax and can help with feline anxiety behaviour.
+Some advertised items that stop unwanted cat behavior actually help your cat to relax and can help with feline anxiety behavior.

 It is important to remember that sometimes a cat is naturally anxious, this can root from as early as being the weakest of the litter or be caused by an event.
 A cat will feel comfort from your love even if they might not show it.
 Having a warm safe bed, food, water and love will almost always be enough even if they seem scared.
 Seek medical advice if you are concerned.